Newsroom

 Mayor Cory Mason presented the City of Racine’s proposed 2026 budget to the Common Council, outlining a balanced financial plan that cuts no services, eliminates no positions, and reduces the property tax rate for the eighth consecutive year.

-“This budget continues to build on Racine’s foundation — investing in our neighborhoods, infrastructureThe basic systems and services, such as transportation and power supplies More, and people — while remaining fiscally responsible,” said Mayor Mason.
+“This budget continues to build on Racine’s foundation — investing in our neighborhoods, infrastructure, and people — while remaining fiscally responsible,” said Mayor Mason.

 Proposed Budget 2026